fulldecent/github-pages-template/README.md

 bundle exec jekyll serve
 ```

-### (Bonus) if you will build using Jekyll but deploy to a different server with a script interpreter...
+### (Bonus) if you will build using Jekyll but deploy to a different server with a script interpreter

 You can run PHP or similar on the built site.
 Here's how.